RaspberryPiFoundation/editor-ui/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3011](http://localhost:3011) to view it in the browser.
+Open [http://localhost:3011](http://localhost:3011) to view the web component test page in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!